 Generac Holdings (GNRC) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the generator maker had gained 19.03% over the past month.
-This has outpaced the Computer and Technology sector's gain of 2.44% and the S&P 500's gain of 3.34% in that time.
+Coming into today, shares of the generator maker had gained 19.65% in the past month.
+In that same time, the Computer and Technology sector gained 2.78%, while the S&P 500 gained 2.65%.

-Wall Street will be looking for positivity from Generac Holdings as it approaches its next earnings report date.
-In that report, analysts expect Generac Holdings to post earnings of $1.18 per share.
-This would mark a year-over-year decline of 60.54%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $984.84 million, down 23.74% from the year-ago period.
+Generac Holdings will be looking to display strength as it nears its next earnings release.
+On that day, Generac Holdings is projected to report earnings of $1.18 per share, which would represent a year-over-year decline of 60.54%.
+Our most recent consensus estimate is calling for quarterly revenue of $984.59 million, down 23.76% from the year-ago period.

-GNRC's full-year Zacks Consensus Estimates are calling for earnings of $5.85 per share and revenue of $4.13 billion.
-These results would represent year-over-year changes of -29.77% and -9.57%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.85 per share and revenue of $4.13 billion, which would represent changes of -29.77% and -9.55%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for Generac Holdings.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Generac Holdings.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.23% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.23% lower.
 Generac Holdings is currently a Zacks Rank #3 (Hold).

-Investors should also note Generac Holdings's current valuation metrics, including its Forward P/E ratio of 25.2.
-Its industry sports an average Forward P/E of 18.55, so we one might conclude that Generac Holdings is trading at a premium comparatively.
+Investors should also note Generac Holdings's current valuation metrics, including its Forward P/E ratio of 24.41.
+This represents a premium compared to its industry's average Forward P/E of 18.32.